finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 This has a large impact on the shape of the resulting policy and therefore also likely the behaviours of the staff adhering to that policy.

-**Therefore**: Staff training needs to reflect the firm's open source policy, especially around things like Social Media, Speaking at Public Events or Conflicts of Interest.
+**Therefore**: Staff training needs to reflect the firm's open source policy, especially around things like **Social Media, Speaking at Public Events or Conflicts of Interest**.

 **See Also**: [Contribution Compliance](Contribution-Compliance) for more information on the related policies.